wp-plugins/im-login-dongle/readme.txt

 1. Upload the plugin directory to to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Create an instant messaging acount and add it in the plugin settings page
+3. Create an instant messaging acount (all is explained in the menus of the plugin) and add it
-4. Enable the plugin in the plugin settings page
+4. Enable the plugin in the 'General settings' page
 5. Go to your profile settings (Admin area->Users->Your profile), in the end edit the 'IM Dongle settings' section

 == Frequently Asked Questions ==